primaTime/api-doc/resources/userrole.md

 			]
 		},
 		{
-			"type" : "Product",
+			"type" : "Role",
-			"name" : "product",
+			"name" : "role",
+			"description" : "Role which has an user.",
-			"description" : "Access is granted to this product.", "access" : "READ_WRITE",
+			"access" : "READ_WRITE",
 			"constraints" : [
 				{